Battery Pass Consortium Publishes First Content Guidance on the EU Battery Passport

 As the pioneer in supply chain traceability, Circulor has been selected as a consortium member to lead the demonstrator work package.

-Berlin, 25 April 2022 - Germany’s Federal Ministry for Economic Affairs and Climate Action formally announced today its “Battery Pass” project and its eleven consortium members, including Circulor, the leading supply chain traceability provider, as one of the technology implementors leading the demonstrator work package.
+Berlin, 25 April 2022 - Germany’s Federal Ministry for Economic Affairs and Climate Action formally announced today its “Battery Pass” project and its eleven consortium members, including Circulor, the leading supply chain traceability provider, as the project’s technology implementor.
 The announcement marks the beginning of a three-year, German-funded R&D project to develop core data specifications and technical standards for a “passport”, as well as a standardized dataspace to manage batteries that are manufactured or placed into service in the European Union.

 Circulor will lead one of the project’s five work packages – the “Battery Pass Demonstrator” work package – using content and technical standards to simulate data flows and system transactions.